dentonescu/cv-samples/libdmotservices/c/linux/README.md

 # libdmotservices (C/Linux)

-A Linux-focused static C library built on **libdmotservices-c**, featuring signal utilities, logging, and a text-mode equalizer demo.
+Linux-focused build of **libdmotservices-c**, featuring signal utilities, logging, and a text-mode equalizer demo.

 ## Project Summary
 This module demonstrates my ability to: